UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson07/assignment.rst.txt

 Here is what you need to do:
 ============================
 #.
-Demonstrate with real data the time taken to run your existing customer and
+Demonstrate with real profile data the time taken to run your existing customer and
    product add / update logic.
 #.
 Amend the add and update logic for both customers and products so that
    it can process these in parallel.
 Your module should launch the updates to